They say that talent beats hard work, but I say that your input determines your output.

 1) Change Your Mindset

-When you enter the gym with a lousy attitude, your effort is going to be lousy too.
-I have heard all the classic, fake hustle lines during my career:
+But having a negative mindset will end any hopes of success before you even get started.
+When you enter the gym or go to practice with a lousy attitude, your effort is going to be lousy too.
+I have heard all of the classic, fake hustle excuses during my career as a personal trainer:

 “Oh, I’m tired!”